yurircorrea/roleService/README.md

 ###Building and running:

 - Open your favorite database manager (DBMS) and run the script located at ``/script.sql``.
-This will ensure the creation and populatiob of the database
+This will ensure the creation and population of the database
 - Edit the ``docker-compose.yml`` file, located on the project root folder, as follows:
   - At the line #11, replace the ``~/Users/yurir/dev/roleService`` portion of the code with the path to where your ``rolesService`` project is located;
   - At the line #13, replace the por on which docker will publish the app, if needed, in case your 8080 port cannot be allocated;